Sawtaytoes/Micro-Frontend-Example/TASKS.md

 - Grab main `server.bundle.js` from CDN.
 - Clear `require.cache` when new version is available from CDN.
 - Figure out how to fix Node.js version conflicts (spawn child renderer for micro frontends?)
+- When micro frontend renders SSR, it has the capability of forcing a redirect if the shell doesn't.